 Assessment Requirements.
-Degree candidates must complete general and departmental assessment examinations including COMP ACT.
-The assessment results are reviewed by departments and the General Education committee as part of the university's commitment to the continuous improvement of student learning.
+Baccalaureate degree candidates must complete general and departmental assessment examinations administered by the Counseling and Testing Center.
+These senior exit testing experiences consist of nationally normed standardized tests for all candidates and major field exams for selected departments an majors.
+In addition to the senior exit tests required for graduation, some departments may ask you to participate in other assessment activities to be carried out by the department.
+Results from assessment activities are reviewed by departments and the General Education Committee as part of the university's commitment to the continuous improvement of student learning.